Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_intermediate.rst

 Distributed Data Parallel Fork
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-DDP Fork is an alternative to Spawn that can be used in interactive Python and Jupyter notebooks, Google Colab, Kaggle and so on:
+DDP Fork is an alternative to Spawn that can be used in interactive Python and Jupyter notebooks, Google Colab, Kaggle notebooks and so on:

 .. code-block:: python